swpng/edge-ai-suites/manufacturing-ai-suite/wind-turbine-anomaly-detection/docs/user-guide/how-to-configure-alerts.md

 To subscribe to MQTT topics in a Helm deployment, execute the following command:

-Identify the the MQTT broker pod name by running:
+Identify the MQTT broker pod name by running:
 ```sh
 kubectl get pods -n apps | grep mqtt-broker
 ```